SSA Receives Award for SSA.gov Redesign

 Social Security won three Awards of Excellence from the National Association of Government Communications (NAGC) at their awards ceremony in June 8, 2016.
 In the category of “Educational Programs,” we received the award for our 80th anniversary video, a creative look at the changes in the program and society over the past 80 years and featuring candid stories from executives.
 In the “Documentary,” category, we were awarded for the “Oklahoma City – A Survivor’s video,” produced by the Historian’s Office.
 Finally, we received the award in the “Special Event” category, for the Ticket to Work Virtual Job Fair, a first-of-its-kind event for disability beneficiaries to meet federal contractors looking to hire.

-FedHealthIT and G2Xchange Health Announced 1st Place Digital Engagement Category Winner
+FedHealthIT and G2Xchange Health Announced First Place Digital Engagement Category Winner

 ForeSee Digital Excellence Award

 Foresee held their annual forum in Washington DC on Monday, April 4, 2016.
-During the celebration SSA was awarded the ForeSee Digital Excellence Award for our consistent eService excellence, high customer satisfaction scores, and for having the greatest improvement in score since the start of measurement.
-Based on the latest ForeSee Quarterly E-Gov report, SSA’s customer satisfaction scores continue to dominate the federal website rankings.
-The Retirement Estimator, Extra Help with Medicare Prescription Drug Plans and iClaim all tied for first place, with the my Social Security application in fourth place, and Business Services Online staying in the top ten, giving SSA five of the top ten spots.
-Staff from the Office of Electronic Services and Technology (OEST) was on hand to accept this award on behalf of OEST and SSA.
+During the celebration Social Security was awarded the ForeSee Digital Excellence Award for our consistent eService excellence, high customer satisfaction scores, and for having the greatest improvement in score since the start of measurement.
+Based on the latest ForeSee Quarterly E-Gov report, Social Security ’s customer satisfaction scores continue to dominate the federal website rankings.
+The Retirement Estimator, Extra Help with Medicare Prescription Drug Plans and iClaim all tied for first place, with the my Social Security application in fourth place, and Business Services Online staying in the top ten, giving Social Security five of the top ten spots.
+Staff from the Office of Electronic Services and Technology (OEST) were on hand to accept this award on behalf of OEST and Social Security .

 Social Media Honor